 Side-by-sides are not allowed on county-owned properties, the CP rail trail or the forest properties, including Harkaway Forest, without special permission.

 DGATV continues to petition the counties hoping to approve and widen the rail trail gates (maximum vehicle width 65”) to accommodate these larger machines.
 Progress is being made so keep an eye on our social media for special events that welcome side-by-sides.

 Side-by-sides are allowed on most municipal roads and the majority of county roads, as well as private property.
 DGATV has a private property in Walters Falls where members can ride although some of the trails are challenging.

-In Dufferin County, side-by-sides are not allowed on the rail trail, in the forests or on the roads.
+In Dufferin County, side-by-sides are not allowed on the rail trail, in the county forests or on the county roads.
 However, Amaranth, East Luther and Melancthon municipal roadways are open.

 In Grey County, side-by-sides are not allowed on the rail trail or in the county forests pending their overall forest trail strategy.
 All municipal roads and the majority of county roads are open for the season.
 A map of open Grey County roads (.pdf) is available at GreyCounty.ca.